 Tim Bryce is a writer and the Managing Director of M&JB Investment Company (M&JB) of Palm Harbor, Florida and has over 30 years of experience in the management consulting field.
 He can be reached at email@example.com

 For Tim’s columns, see:

 Like the article?
 TELL A FRIEND.

 Copyright © 2014 by Tim Bryce.
 All rights reserved.

-Listen to Tim on WJTN-AM (News Talk 1240) “The Town Square” with host John Siggins (Mon, Wed, Fri, 12:30-3:00pm Eastern), KGAB-AM 650 “The Morning Zone” with host Dave Chaffin (weekdays, 6:00-10:00am Mountain), and KIT-AM 1280 in Yakima, Washington, “The Morning News” with hosts Dave Ettl & Lance Tormey (weekdays.
-6:00-9:00am Pacific).
+Listen to Tim on WJTN-AM (News Talk 1240) “The Town Square” with host John Siggins (Mon, Wed, Fri, 12:30-3:00pm Eastern), KIT-AM 1280 in Yakima, Washington “The Morning News” with hosts Dave Ettl & Lance Tormey (weekdays.
+6:00-9:00am Pacific), and KGAB-AM (650) of Cheyenne, Wyoming.
 Or tune-in to Tim’s channel on YouTube.